CodeGyver/codegyver.github.io/_posts/2022-05-09-ghostscript.md

 ## Wrapping up

-Taking all of the solutions above, we can create a simple bash script that will take Pdf files as input and output the merged Pdf.
+Taking all the solutions above, we can create a simple bash script that will take Pdf files as input and output the merged Pdf.

     #!/bin/bash